BarkaDevs/BarkaDevs/README.md

 ## 🛠️ Technologies We Use

-We may be a small team, but we’re versatile and eager to grow.
-Here's what we currently use:

 - **Languages:** PHP, JavaScript, C++, Dart (Flutter)
 - **Frameworks & Tools:** Laravel, Flutter, React
 - **Databases:** MySQL, PostgreSQL